joakim/bismark/README.md

 - Relatively easy to parse
 - Agnostic of output format and hypertext system

-(Some features can not be shown with GitHub Flavored Markdown.)
+Note: Some examples are not visible in GitHub Flavored Markdown.

 ## Headings